 Death in Paradise is back with another series – and plenty more murder mysteries to solve in the Caribbean sunshine as we watch on from our sofas in the gloomy British winter.

 Here’s what you need to know about the new series, when it’s on, who’s in it and what we might expect to see…

 When is Death in Paradise back on TV?

-Death in Paradise continues on Thursday 13th February at 9pm on BBC One, with new episodes airing weekly on Thursday nights.
+Death in Paradise’s latest series concludes on Thursday 27th February at 9pm on BBC One.

 Will there be another series of Death in Paradise?

 Death in Paradise will return for not one but TWO more series, filming once again in Guadaloupe.

 The BBC One crime drama has been recommissioned for a ninth and tenth outing following its eighth successful run, with a consolidated audience of 8.9 million for the 2019 series premiere.

 Tommy Bulfin, BBC Drama Commissioning Editor, said: “We are delighted to announce that Death in Paradise is coming back to BBC1.
 The show is a jewel in our roster of top drama and we are thrilled that it’s returning.”